deutsch - français

 Adam Mital has a rich concert life as a soloist and chamber musician.

-In 2010 he gave his debut with the Slovak Sinfonietta Zilina and the Festival Strings Lucerne at the KKL at the Lucerne Festival.
+In 2010 he gave his debut with the Festival Strings Lucerne at the KKL at the Lucerne Festival.
+In the season 17/18 he has performed with the Slovak Philarmonic.

 Recently he has appeared at the Burghof Lörrach, at the Studio Ansermet and the Atheneum Geneva, the Romanian Atheneum Bucharest aswell as with the Philharmonic Orchestras Ploiesti and Craiova.

-He performed among others as a soloist with the “Orchestra della Svizzera Italiana”, the "Basler Sinfonieorchester", the Christchurch Symphony Orchestra, the Philharmonic Orchestra of Tārgu Mures, with several orchestras of Paris and chamber orchestras like the “Folkwang Kammerorchester Essen”, the "Neues Bachisches Collegium Musicum Leipzig" and the Festival Strings Lucerne under conductors like Othmar Mága, Ilarion Ionescu-Galati, Achim Fiedler and Leos Svarovsky.
+He performed among others as a soloist with the “Orchestra della Svizzera Italiana”, the "Basler Sinfonieorchester", the Christchurch Symphony Orchestra, the Philharmonic Orchestra of Tārgu Mures, with several orchestras of Paris and chamber orchestras like the “Folkwang Kammerorchester Essen”, the "Neues Bachisches Collegium Musicum Leipzig" and the Slovak Sinfonietta Zilina under conductors like James Judd, Ilarion Ionescu-Galati, Achim Fiedler and Leos Svarovsky.

 He appeared as a soloist and in recitals at the Tonhalle Zurich, the KKL Lucerne, the Salle Gaveau, Théâtre des Champs-Élysées, Théâtre Mogador and Cité de la Musique in Paris and the Martinu Hall in Prague.